III - The CaravanSerai Trans-Himalayan Exchange Corridor

-A Walkable Journey Along Salt, Pilgrimage, and Mountain
+A Walkable Route Along Wool, Salt, and Pilgrimage Paths

-The route is experienced at walking pace, where distance is measured by altitude gained, loads lightened, and time given to rest.
+The route is experienced at walking pace, where distance is measured by elevation gained, air thinned, and loads adjusted.

 Overview